chrismaddalena/ODIN/README.md

 * Install virtualenv
 * Install pew
 * Install pipenv

+**Note 2:** If you're running as root on something like Kali Linux, you'll want to drop the `--user` portion of the `pip` commands above.
+That seems to call issues for actually using `pipenv` commands, at least on Kali.

 ### Setup API Keys
 1. Review the keys.config.sample file to fill-in your API keys and create a keys.config file.